maateoe/uses-for-asymmetric-cryptography/README.md

-<h1>Private and Public Keys Project </h1>
+<h1>Public and Private Keys Project </h1>

 <h2>Description</h2>
-The objective of this project is to showcase the practical application of cryptographic keys in enhancing security measures.
+The objective of this project is to showcase the practical application of cryptographic keys in enhancing particular security measures.
 Focused on utilizing SSH Key pair in conjunction with OpenSSL key pair, the project aims to illustrate encryption and decryption techniques applied to a text file containing sensitive data.
 Additionally, to ensure data integrity, the project incorporates a Git commit mechanism.
-Through this, the project aims to provide a comprehensive demonstration of using SSH keys for improving security.
+Through this, the project aims to provide a comprehensive demonstration of using public-key cryptographic keys for improving security.
 <br />

 <h2>Utilities Used</h2>